TERMS OF ENGAGEMENT

 We will give you reasonable notice of the termination of our instructions and we will give you reasonable assistance to find another lawyer.
 You will be required to pay our charges for work done and for expenses incurred, up to the date of termination.

-We undertake Legal Aid work.
-Legal aid is governed by the Legal Services Act 2011 and the associated regulations.
+We undertake limited Legal Aid work.
+Legal Aid is governed by the Legal Services Act 2011 and the associated regulations.
 Legal Aid is administered through the Ministry of Justice by the Legal Services Commissioner.

 We will submit invoices in relation to your grant of aid to the Legal Services Commissioner and provide you copies.
 The Legal Services Commissioner will write to you about any conditions or repayment obligations that you may have in relation to the grant of legal aid and your rights as an applicant or recipient of legal aid.
 You should be aware at this time that legal aid is not always free.
 You should read these letters carefully and keep them for later reference.